 Until we were home shopping, I had never seen a whole house fan.
 They are mainly in older homes, but after seeing one in use, I really want one in our home.

-Basically, it is this vent (usually in a hallway) that you turn a knob, the vent opens, and the fan comes on.
+It is this vent (usually in a hallway) that you turn a knob, the vent opens, and the fan comes on.
 It then sucks all of the hot air out of your home.
 Here are some of the benefits of a whole house fan if you are interested.

 9. Open Your Windows Strategically